BU Medical Campus Library

-The Reference Desk, located on L-12, is staffed by Master of Library and Information Science (MLS) or equivalent degree prepared librarians Monday through Friday from 8:30 am to 5 pm.
+The Reference Desk, located on L-12, is staffed by Master of Library and Information Science (MLS) or equivalent degree prepared librarians Monday through Friday, from 9 am to 5 pm.
 Reference and research assistance are available on a drop-in basis, by appointment, or via email at firstname.lastname@example.org.
 Access Services staff provide circulation services, including access to course reserves, interlibrary loan articles and books, and 3-D anatomical models.

-Beyond the BU Libraries, medical campus students, faculty, and staff have access to the catalogs and materials of members of the Boston Library Consortium (BLC) libraries, including Tufts University Hirsh Health Sciences Library; Harvard University Countway Library of Medicine through its dual role as the Boston Medical Library; and extensive materials through the Alumni Medical Library Interlibrary Loan (ILL) Service, which participates in resource sharing throughout the US.
+Beyond the BU Libraries, BUMC students, faculty, and staff have access to the catalogs and materials of members of the Boston Library Consortium (BLC) libraries, including Tufts University Hirsh Health Sciences Library; Harvard University Countway Library of Medicine through its dual role as the Boston Medical Library; and extensive materials through the Alumni Medical Library Interlibrary Loan (ILL) Service, which participates in resource sharing throughout the US.

-BUMC librarians provide a broad range of educational programming, including curriculum-integrated information retrieval, evaluation, and management skills classes.
-The Assistant Director of Library & Information Management Education also codirects the two-credit GMS Introduction to Biomedical Information course which prepares students undertaking the required master’s capstone and/or thesis.
-The library education program emphasizes lifelong learning, information literacy, and skills specific to searching, critically evaluating, and managing information.
+BUMC librarians provide a broad range of educational programming, including BUSM I and II, Integrated Problems, Critical Thinking Labs, and Family Medicine Clerkship curriculum-integrated information retrieval, evaluation, and management skills classes.
+The Assistant Director of Library & Information Management Education also codirects the two-credit Graduate Medical Sciences (GMS) Introduction to Biomedical Information course.
+The library’s education program emphasizes lifelong learning, information literacy, and skills specific to seeking, critically evaluating, and managing information.